-Travellers wishing to visit Spain from other countries around Europe will find that the Omio app and website is a useful and convenient tool for booking their tickets.
-The main international routes for the trains in Spain usually depart and arrive from Madrid and Barcelona.
-A couple of the most popular international routes connected to Madrid go to Lisbon and Paris.
+Travellers wishing to visit Spain by train from other countries around Europe will find that the Omio app and website is a useful and convenient tool for booking their tickets.
+The primary international routes for the trains in Spain have stops in Madrid or Barcelona.
+Some of the most popular international routes that stop in Madrid go to Lisbon, Portugal and Paris, France.
 On the other hand, the most popular international routes from Barcelona are to Montpellier and Perpignan in France.

-Euromed: connects the cities of Mediterranean Sea.
-It is the train type offering breathtaking landscapes such as the ones one can admire on the train from Barcelona to Valencia.
+Euromed: Connects the cities along the Mediterranean Sea.
+This type of Spanish train offers breathtaking views, such as the ones along the train route from Barcelona to Valencia.

-Renfe also offers travelers tourist trains that run through some Spanish regions.
+Renfe also offers tourist trains that run through some Spanish regions.
 In particular, the Transcantábrico, which crosses the entire Cantabrian region, the Tren Al Andalus, which offers the possibility to travel to the north and walk the Camino de Santiago.
-In addition to that, there are numerous trips to neighbouring countries, such as Portugal and France, where Renfe and SNCF offer combined high-speed services, such as with the TGV INOUI trains between Barcelona and Paris.
+There are numerous trips to neighbouring countries, such as Portugal and France, where Renfe and SNCF offer combined high-speed services, such as with the TGV INOUI trains between Barcelona and Paris.

-There are also a number of domestic Estrella and Trenhotel trains, as well as international night trains connecting Spain with France, Portugal, Luxembourg and Switzerland.
+There are also a number of domestic Estrella and Trenhotel trains, as well as international sleeper trains connecting Spain with France, Portugal, Luxembourg and Switzerland.